ruthmoog/advanced-accessibility-for-developers/README.md

 ### User feedback

+Avoid errors with context, description instructions, and clear calls to action.
+Allow users to go back and edit their form especially for forms relating to big ticket items.
+Confirm to the user when an event has happened successfully (eg submit, or document uploaded) and consider removing the form from the page, and moving focus to guide the user where to go next.10

 #### Hint text

 use `aria-describedby=""` to add a hint description to give hints, (eg 16 digit number...)